-Risks and Uncertainties

-Since early 1999, the Company has focused its efforts on conserving its capital base and repaying its outstanding recourse borrowings.
+Risks and Uncertainties Since early 1999, the Company has focused its efforts on conserving its capital base and repaying its outstanding recourse borrowings.
 On a long-term basis, the Company believes that competitive pressures, including competing against larger companies which generally have significantly lower costs of capital and access to both short-term and long-term financing sources, will generally keep specialty finance companies like Dynex from earning an adequate risk-adjusted return on its invested capital.
 The Company's current business operations are essentially limited to the management of its investment portfolio and the active collection of its portfolio of delinquent property tax receivables.
 The Company currently has no loan origination operations, and for the foreseeable future does not intend to purchase loans or securities in the secondary market.
-However, as a result of a previously existing contractual obligation, the Company will likely acquire up to \$8,000 in delinquent property tax receivables during 2001.
+However, as a result of a previously existing contractual obligation, the Company acquired \$8,719 in delinquent property tax receivables during September and October 2001.

 The Board of the Company initiated a process in the fall of 1999 to evaluate various courses of action to improve shareholder value given the depressed prices of the Company's preferred and common stocks.
 As a result of this evaluation, the Company entered into a merger agreement in November 2000, which was subsequently terminated in January 2001 by the Company due to breaches by the other party.
 See Note 11 below.
-In addition, in an effort to improve the liquidity of the Company's Series A, Series B, and Series C Preferred Stock (together, the "Preferred Stock"), on June 8, 2001, the Company completed a tender offer on the Preferred Stock, resulting in the purchase by the Company of 820,601 shares of the Preferred Stock for \$10,918, net of legal fees, which had an issue price of \$21,405, and including cumulative dividends in arrears, a liquidation preference of approximately \$25,110.
-The Board of Directors may take further actions to improve shareholder value and to provide greater liquidity for the Company's preferred and common stocks.
+In addition, in an effort to improve the liquidity of the Company's Series A, Series B, and Series C Preferred Stock (together, the "Preferred Stock"), on June 8, 2001, the Company completed a tender offer on its Preferred Stock, resulting in the purchase by the Company of 820,601 shares of the Preferred Stock, and on September 6, 2001, the Company announced a second tender offer on the Preferred Stock for up to 815,320 shares.
+This tender offer was completed on November 2, 2001 with the purchase of 486,517 shares of Preferred Stock.

-Since December 31, 2000, the Company has repaid \$62,590 of on-balance sheet recourse debt outstanding, and released off-balance sheet liabilities of \$66,765.
-While the Company's current business prospects are limited, based on current projected cash flow estimates on its investment portfolio and estimated proceeds on the call and subsequent sale or resecuritization of investment portfolio assets, the Company anticipates that it will be able to repay its remaining outstanding recourse debt in accordance with their respective terms.
+Since December 31, 2000, the Company has repaid \$69,204 of on-balance sheet recourse debt outstanding, and has satisfied off-balance sheet liabilities of \$66,765.
+While the Company's current business prospects are limited, based on current projected cash flow estimates on its investment portfolio and estimated proceeds on the call and subsequent sale or resecuritization of investment portfolio assets, the Company anticipates that it will be able to repay its remaining outstanding recourse debts in accordance with their respective terms.

-Cash - Restricted

-At June 30, 2001 and December 31, 2000, cash in the aggregate amount of approximately \$3,040 and \$23,288, respectively, was held in escrow as collateral for letters of credit or to cover losses on securities not otherwise covered by insurance.
+Cash - Restricted.
+At September 30, 2001 and December 31, 2000, cash in the aggregate amount of approximately \$8,928 and \$23,288, respectively, was held in escrow as collateral for letters of credit, collateral for repurchase agreements, or to cover losses on securities not otherwise covered by insurance.

-NOTE 2--NET INCOME PER COMMON SHARE
+NOTE 2 -- NET INCOME PER COMMON SHARE